-Chemical shift MRI helps differentiate renal cell tumors more likely to metastasizeApril 19th, 2013 in Cancer /
+Chemical shift MRI helps differentiate renal cell tumors more likely to metastasizeApril 19, 2013 in Medicine & Health / Cancer

 Adding "chemical shift" techniques to MRI can help differentiate clear cell renal cell carcinoma from other types of renal cell cancer, a new study shows.
 That differentiation can help physicians better determine treatment for these patients.